copenhagenjs/copenhagenjs.dk/_posts/2011-08-03-first-meetup.md

 ## Agenda

 * Simon Højberg, Swipely: Building Single Page Applications with YUI
+* Mads Hartmann Jensen: Purely Functional Data Structures for JavaScript

-We could still do with a few more talks, lightning talks also welcome.
+We could still do with a few more talks, **lightning talks also welcome**.

 ## Call for speakers